folaaramide/Containerised-Deployment-AWS-GitHub-Actions/README.md

 AWS IAM – Secured access for GitHub to interact with AWS services

-## 🗂️ Key Components I Built
+## Key Components I Built
-🔹 Docker Image
+Docker Image

 Created a Dockerfile to package the web application and its dependencies, ensuring environment consistency from dev to production.

-🔹 ECR Repository
+-ECR Repository

 Provisioned an Amazon ECR repository and configured it to store versioned images of the application.

 ![Amazon ECR repsitory](screenshots/aws-ecr.png)